KQM-git/TCL/docs/evidence/equipment/artifacts.md

 Charts by Zakharov\#5645: [Imgur](https://imgur.com/9LoeHW1)

 **Significance:**
-Below 842 EM, 2WT2Ins will provide more value for swirl damage than 4VV before accounting for resistance
+Below 842 EM, 2WT2Ins will provide more value for Swirl damage than 4VV before accounting for resistance

 ## Artifact Substats Distribution